-- (a) This rule explains the exemptions from leasehold excise tax provided by RCW 82.29A.130, 82.29A.132, 82.29A.134, and 82.29A.136.
-To be exempt from the leasehold excise tax, the property subject to the leasehold interest must be used exclusively for the purposes for which the exemption is granted. - $((\frac{2}{2}))$ (b) This rule also explains the expiration date for new tax preferences for the leasehold excise tax pursuant to the language found at RCW 82.32.805. - (c) Rule examples.
+(a) This rule explains the exemptions from leasehold excise tax provided by RCW 82.29A.130, 82.29A.132, 82.29A.134, and 82.29A.136.
+To be exempt from the leasehold excise tax, the property subject to the leasehold interest must be used exclusively for the purposes for which the exemption is granted.

+(b) This rule also explains the expiration date for new tax preferences for the leasehold excise tax pursuant to the language found at RCW 82.32.805.

+(c) Rule examples.
 This rule includes a number of examples that identify a set of facts and then states a conclusion.
 The examples should be used only as a general guide.
-The department will evaluate each case on its particular facts and circumstances and apply both this rule and other statutory and common law authority. - (2) Definitions.
-For purposes of this rule, the following definitions apply: - (a) "New tax preference" means a tax preference that initially takes effect after August 1, 2013, or a tax preference in effect as of August 1, 2013, that is expanded or extended after August 1, 2013, even if the expanding or extending legislative amendment includes any other changes to the tax preference. - (b) "Tax preference" has the same meaning as in RCW 43.136.021 with respect to any state tax administered by the department of revenue (department), except does not include the Washington estate and transfer tax in chapter 83.100 RCW. - (3) Operating properties of a public utility. - (a) All leasehold interests that are part of the operating properties of a public utility are exempt from leasehold excise tax if the leasehold interest is assessed and taxed as part of the operating property of a public utility under chapter 84.12 RCW. - ((For example,)) (b) Example.
+The department will evaluate each case on its particular facts and circumstances and apply both this rule and other statutory and common law authority.

+(2) Definitions.
+For purposes of this rule, the following definitions apply:

+(a) "New tax preference" means a tax preference that initially takes effect after August 1, 2013, or a tax preference in effect as of August 1, 2013, that is expanded or extended after August 1, 2013, even if the expanding or extending legislative amendment includes any other changes to the tax preference.

+(b) "Tax preference" has the same meaning as in RCW 43.136.021 with respect to any state tax administered by the department of revenue (department), except does not include the Washington estate and transfer tax in chapter 83.100 RCW.

+(3) Operating properties of a public utility.

+(a) All leasehold interests that are part of the operating properties of a public utility are exempt from leasehold excise tax if the leasehold interest is assessed and taxed as part of the operating property of a public utility under chapter 84.12 RCW.

+(b) Example.
 Assume ABC Railroad Company is a public utility.
-Tracks leased to ABC Railroad Company ((at the Port of Seaside)) are exempt from leasehold excise tax because ((the)) ABC Railroad Company is a public utility assessed and taxed under chapter 84.12 RCW and the tracks are part of the railroad's operating properties. - $((\frac{3}{3}))$ $\underline{(4)}$ Student housing at public and nonprofit schools and colleges. - (a) All leasehold interests in facilities owned or used by a school, college, or university which leasehold provides housing to students are exempt from leasehold excise tax if the student housing is exempt from property tax under RCW 84.36.010 and 84.36.050. - ((For example,)) (b) Example.
+Tracks leased to ABC Railroad Company are exempt from leasehold excise tax because ABC Railroad Company is a public utility assessed and taxed under chapter 84.12 RCW and the tracks are part of the railroad's operating properties.

+(4) Student housing at public and nonprofit schools and colleges.

+(a) All leasehold interests in facilities owned or used by a school, college, or university which leasehold provides housing to students are exempt from leasehold excise tax if the student housing is exempt from property tax under RCW 84.36.010 and 84.36.050.

+(b) Example.
 Assume State Public University leases a building to use as a dormitory for its students.
-The lease-hold interest associated with ((a)) this building ((used as a)) is exempt from the leasehold excise tax.
-This is because the dormitory ((for)) is used to house State Public ((University)) University's students ((is exempt from the leasehold excise tax)). - ((4)) Subsidized housing. - (a) All leasehold interests of subsidized housing are exempt from leasehold excise tax if the property is owned in fee simple by the
+The leasehold interest associated with this building is exempt from the leasehold excise tax.
+This is because the dormitory is used to house State Public University's students.

+(5) Subsidized housing.

-United States, the state of Washington or any of its political subdivisions, and residents of the housing are subject to specific income qualification requirements.
+(a) All leasehold interests of subsidized housing are exempt from leasehold excise tax if the property is owned in fee simple by the United States, the state of Washington or any of its political subdivisions, and residents of the housing are subject to specific income qualification requirements.